The Research Team

-Lead by Dr. Martinque Jones, BWell Lab's current research team consists of both counseling psychology doctoral students and undergraduate students at the University of North Texas.
+Lead by Dr. Martinque Jones, the BWell Lab's current research team consists of counseling psychology doctoral students, a clinical psychology doctoral student, as well as undergraduate students at the University of North Texas.

 Melissa Briones, M.A., M.S.